jmpark95/Empl-Management-frontend/README.md

 Other

 -  When HR creates an account for a new employee, password is initially set to their email.
 On first login, employee is prompted to reset password in order to access application
--  A trainee can only be a member of 1 class
+-  A trainee can only be a part of 1 class.
+When they are added to a class, they can no longer be a part of any other class - unless HR removes them and reassigns to another class
+-  A trainer can teach many classes.
+Therefore, their names are not removed from the pool after being assigned to a class